gohugoio/hugo/content/en/content-management/image-processing/index.md

 Provides an [Exif](https://en.wikipedia.org/wiki/Exif) object with metadata about the image.

-Note that this is only suported for JPG and TIFF images, so it's recommended to wrap the access with a `with`, e.g.:
+Note that this is only suported for JPEG and TIFF images, so it's recommended to wrap the access with a `with`, e.g.:

 ```go-html-template
 {{ with $img.Exif }}